 The accompaniment that has been carried out by Esplar during this precarious period of the pandemic has greatly depended on the use of social media.
 In order for the technicians to inject enthusiasm in this work with the agroecological logbooks, social mobilization techniques are adapted and molded into podcasts, messages and videos transmitted through groups of WhatsApp.
 In this sense, we witness the ways in which the social media has become a vehicle for constant communication and networking.
 Although it is unable to substitute technical assistance services, it has become a temporary solution, that guarantees the continuity of such vital processes as these at the grassroots level.
-Therefore, it is evident that the pandemic has opened up new possibilities for strengthening the bonds between women from the afrodescendent community of "Jardim" through new strategies for fortifying forms of social organization that involve the use of social media.
+The pandemic has opened up new possibilities for strengthening the bonds between women from the afro-descendent community of "Jardim" through the collective search for new strategies for fortifying forms of social organization.

-The Association of Embroiderers from the community Nova Brasilia in Tobias Barreto, Sergipe - Brazil
+The Association of Embroiderers from the community

+Nova Brasilia in

+Tobias Barreto,

+Sergipe - Brazil37

-37. The following staff members of the Project Dom Tavora made important contributions to this systematization, through participating in interviews and providing written documents (reports, etc.) for analysis: Amarize Soares Calvacante, consultant in social management; Daniela Bento Alexandre, consultant in technical training; Aldomir Alves de Santana, technician in Agriculture and local management; Elis Gardênia dos Santos, consultant in social management.
+^{37.} The following staff members of the Project Dom Tavora made important contributions to this systematization, through participating in interviews and providing written documents (reports, etc.) for analysis: Amarize Soares Calvacante, consultant in social management; Daniela Bento Alexandre, consultant in technical training; Aldomir Alves de Santana, technician in Agriculture and local management; Elis Gardênia dos Santos, consultant in social management.
 Many members of the Association of Embroiderers in Nova Brasília were also interviewed: Elisangela Meneses Angelino, Josefa Alves dos Santos Cavalcante, Vanessa Santos Oliveira, Kelly de Melo Santos Fonseca, Jilvanda Correia de Andrade Silva, Josivania Menezes de Melo Santos.